Aura-healthcare/Aura_gitbook/Mobile Application.md

 It can work in two distinct modes:

-#### nomad mode

-The Aura mobile app is used for outdoors activities.
-It monitors directly physiological data from armwrist sensors to alert user of an upcomming seizure.
+* **nomad mode:** The Aura mobile app is used for outdoors activities.
+It monitors directly physiological data from armwrist sensors to alert user of an upcomming seizure

-#### home-based mode

-The Aura mobile application is used at home as an end point to the Aura Gateway.
+* **home-based mode:** The Aura mobile application is used at home as an end point of the Aura Gateway.
 It alerts patient close relatives of an upcomming seizure.

 ## Pre-requisites